JuliaInterop/CxxWrap.jl/README.md

   end
   ```

-* `export_symbols` is removed, since all C++ modules are now wrapped in a corresponding module declared on the Julia side, so the regular Julia export
-statement can be used.
+* `export_symbols` is removed, since all C++ modules are now wrapped in a corresponding module declared on the Julia side, so the regular Julia export statement can be used.

-* `safe_cfunction` is now a macro, just like cfunction became a macro in Julia
+* `safe_cfunction` is now a macro, just like cfunction became a macro in Julia.

 * Precompilation: add this function after the `@wrapmodule` macro:
   ```julia